robertbiv/Crypto-Transaction-Tracker/README.md

 Certain configuration options can increase audit risk or create mismatches with broker 1099‑DA reporting.
 The engine will warn at runtime when these are enabled:

 - **strict_broker_mode (Recommended=True):** When disabled, the engine may borrow cost basis across wallets to satisfy sales from custodial sources (e.g., Coinbase).
 This can cause Form 8949 to diverge from broker‑issued Form 1099‑DA.
 Keep this enabled for 2025+ compliance.
+When enabled, unmatched sells are flagged in the detailed reconciliation CSV.
 - **staking_taxable_on_receipt (Recommended=True):** Setting this to False applies a “constructive receipt” deferral for staking/mining rewards (no income recorded until sale).
 This is an aggressive position and may be challenged by the IRS under Rev. Rul.
 2023‑14.
 Use only if you understand the risks.
 - **HIFO (Not Recommended):** While supported, HIFO increases audit friction unless you maintain specific identification records.
 FIFO remains the safest default.